diogoff/trackml-100/README.md

 * The best candidate tracks are the ones with the smallest average distances.

 In the original dataset for the competition, every particle hit is associated with a certain _weight_.
-When computing the average distances above, use a weighted average that takes these weights into account.
+When computing the average distances, use a weighted average that takes these weights into account.

 ## Using routes instead of particles